What Is a Library Science Degree?

 Library science degrees and certificates teach students how to collect, manage, and preserve information.
 Curricula vary by program and institution, with associate degrees preparing learners for roles as library assistants and technicians, while a bachelor's degree trains individuals to work in entry-level librarian positions.
 Certificate programs in library science also build the foundational skills needed to work in library settings.

 To become an actual librarian, individuals usually need a graduate degree in library science.
-A master's degree in library science covers advanced aspects of library operations, information management, and information studies, while a doctorate in library science allows students to specialize in areas like leadership, curation, archives, or health information and education.
+An online master's degree in library science covers advanced aspects of library operations, information management, and information studies, while a doctorate in library science allows students to specialize in areas like leadership, curation, archives, or health information and education.

 Depending on the level and type, degrees and certificates in library science offer different career opportunities.
 To choose the right program, students need to first understand the objectives and outcomes of each.